google/flax/docs/nnx/nnx_basics.md

 ```

 ## The Module System
-To begin lets see how to create a `Linear` Module using NNX.
+To begin lets see how to create a `Linear` Module using Flax.
 The main difference between
-NNX and Module systems like Haiku or Linen is that in NNX everything is **explicit**.
+Flax NNX and Module systems like Haiku or Flax Linen is that everything is **explicit**.
 This
 means among other things that 1) the Module itself holds the state (e.g. parameters) directly,
 2) the RNG state is threaded by the user, and 3) all shape information must be provided on
 initialization (no shape inference).

 As shown next, dynamic state is usually stored in `nnx.Param`s, and static state
-(all types not handled by NNX) such as integers or strings  are stored directly.
+(all types not handled by Flax) such as integers or strings  are stored directly.
 Attributes of type `jax.Array` and `numpy.ndarray` are also treated as dynamic
 state, although storing them inside `nnx.Variable`s such as `Param` is preferred.
-Also, the `nnx.Rngs` object by can be used to get new unique keys based on a root
+Also, `nnx.Rngs` can be used to get new unique keys starting from a root key.
-key passed to the constructor.

 ```{code-cell} ipython3
 class Linear(nnx.Module):